e-c-k-e-r/vall-e/README.md

 5. Train the AR and NAR models using the following scripts: `python -m vall_e.train yaml=./data/config.yaml`

-You may quit your training any time by just typing `quit` in your CLI.
+You may quit your training any time by just entering `quit` in your CLI.
 The latest checkpoint will be automatically saved.

 ### Dataset Formats